 Turnarounds

-of leadership experiences in troubled companies.
+of leadership experiences in companies facing financial challenges.
 His expertise

 in management, team-building and identifying the key issues to

-Within a relatively short period of time, these companies are
+Within a relatively short period of time, these companies began thriving with personnel who were developed to sustain that success.

 The Spring Team (www.SpringTeam.com)